ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ## Surface water abstractions and water regions

 If the surface water is available and there is a water demand, it is abstracted from so called 'Waterregions'.
-These regions are introduced due to the ever higher spatial resolution of water resources models.
-In a 0.5 degree spatial resolution, we could get away with subtracting the abstraction from the local pixel only, since it was large enough.
+These regions are introduced in LISFLOOD due to the ever higher spatial resolution of water resources models.
+In a 0.5 degree spatial resolution model, users could get away with subtracting the abstraction from the local 0.5x0.5 degree pixel only, since it was large enough.
 For finer spatial resolutions, it could well happen that the demand exists in one model pixel, but the actual abstraction takes places in another pixel nearby.
-We assume here that water abstractions to meet a local water demand do take place within a 'waterregion'
+We assume here that water abstractions to meet a local water demand do take place within a 'waterregion'.

+Waterregions typically are defined in LISFLOOD as sub-river-basins within a country.
+Typically, to mimick reality, it is advisable to not allow the model for cross-country-border abstractions.
+Alternatively, and if the information exists, it would be better to align the waterregions with the actual areas managed by drinkingwater institutions, such as regional waterboards.

-Waterregions can be activated by adding the following line to the 'lfoptions' element:
+Waterregions can be activated in LISFLOOD by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption choice="1" name="wateruseRegion"/>
 ```

+## Surface water abstractions from lakes and reservoirs

 Depending on the presence of lakes and reservoirs in a water region, a part of the surface water abstraction takes places from the variable amount of water available in them.
 Note: lakes and reservoirs thus cannot be abstracted to zero.

-## Calculation of water use
+## Surface water abstraction from rivers

-The water is withdrawn only from discharge in the river network but not from soil, groundwater or directly from precipitation.
+The water is withdrawn only from discharge in the river network.

--   For each single day a total demand of withdrawal water is loaded from a sparse stack of maps

--   Water use is taken from the discharge in the river network.
-First the water use is taken from the same grid cell (see figure below -- pixel No. 1)

--   If the amount of water withdrawal is larger than the water available in this grid cell water is taken from downstream moving along the local drain direction.
-This is done by implementing a loop substracting the remaining water from the next downstream cell till all the water for water use is taken or a predefined number of iteration is reached (see figure below -- pixel No. 2 to 5)

 ![Water withdrawal assessing](../media/image56.png)
 ***Figure:*** *Water withdrawal assessing demand and availability along the flow path.*

-In the LISFLOOD settings file you can define:

--   the percentage of water that must remain in a grid cell and is not withdrawn by water use (WUsePercRemain)

--   the maximum number of loops (= distance to the water demand cell).
-For example in figure above: maxNoWateruse = 5